Keyes, Oklahoma: Economy

 The town's location in the Hugoton Friedrich Basin makes it an ideal source for helium production from natural gas.
 A helium plant was built near Keyes in 1958.
 169000 Mcuft of liquid helium is produced annually by the Keyes Helium Company.

+Transportation

+U.S. Route 56 highway runs along the north side of Keyes.

+Education

+The school district is Keyes Public Schools.